miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 themselves are a lesson in how the mind works.
-Disney for example cast the Carpenter as outright cheated by the Walrus in the movie, but in the book, it's implied that the Carpenter is in on the Oyster-eating scam because he asked the Walrus for another slice of bread, so the Carpenter got to eat.
+Disney for example cast the Carpenter as outright cheated by the Walrus in the movie, but in the book, it's implied that the Carpenter is in on the Oyster-eating scam because he asked the Walrus for another slice of bread.

 The actual Alice book leaves it ambiguous whether the Carpenter eats oysters.
-Walt definitely thins the proletariat class (working class craftspeople) will always and necessarily be screwed over by the bourgeoisie (orating, self-important ruling class).
+Walt definitely thinks the proletariat class (working class craftspeople) will always and necessarily be screwed over by the bourgeoisie (orating, self-important ruling class).
 Projecting there much, Walt?
 You haven't read Alice until you get this subtle distinction regarding the Carpenter.